ArtemKhadris/binary_class_test_task/README.md

 > JSON input with polygons.
 Should look like ```[[536, 573], [873, 562], [824, 422], [933, 420]]```
 >
 > JSON output file.
 Will look like this ```[[4,11],[15,17],[22,25]]```

+## Results
+You can also take a look at my results (results folder).
+Unfortunately, I can only test the scripts on the videos from which model was trained.
+Somehow this will not be able to qualitatively characterize the models, but a conclusion can be drawn: The script running on the yolo model runs the fastest, the slowest is tensorflow.
+However, the learning process has an inverse relationship - the most demanding was learning the yolo model.